mbouazza-dev/RMI-WebService/docs/rapport.md

 The employee datas like email, firstname or login are stored in H2 database.

+We use Spring because it's a solid framework for providing a secure web application.
+The use of employee sessions are thus properly managed.

+Also we have a H2 database, it's a good Database write in Java.
+Its implementation is therefore simpler, particularly in an RMI application.

 ### IfShare-App

 IfShare-App is a Java Application, it work with Eiffel-Corp in a Java RMI architecture to share Java Objects and features between them.